hiulit/RetroPie-Godot-Engine-Emulator/README.md

 A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can put your games using the `.pck` and `.zip` extensions.

 For example, if you download a game from https://itch.io/, the downloaded `.zip` usually contains 2 files: the executable and the game.
-The later is, most of the times, a `.pck` file and that's the one we want.
+The later is, most of the times, a `.pck` file.
+That's the one we want.
 Just copy it to `/home/pi/RetroPie/roms/godot-engine`.

 The script installs different versions of the "emulator" for maximum compatibility: